gabesullice/eqa_deep_dive/overview.md

 # Entity Query API Deep Dive

+This is an overview of what I'll be covering during the 2016-04-26 DBUG meetup.
+We'll be using the [Entity Query API](https://www.drupal.org/project/entityqueryapi) module as a reference for some "in-depth" looks at custom module development in Drupal 8.

 # Why?
 - Much of Drupal 8's out-of-the-box RESTful tools are fantastic, but in a headless or API heavy site they don't get you "all the way there."
 - Notably, one can't query for a collection of entities without creating a custom View.